 I have seen it happen many times with new automation testers.
 After all, curiosity can take you places.
 When you learn automation testing, you may try to bring in automation in every project.
 This is not necessary.
 You may be able to automate a certain thing, but is it feasible enough?
 While it is known that automation saves time and effort, it is absolutely important to answer the question: Why do you need to automate this project?
 If you get a pragmatic answer, only then show the green light to automation.
 It is vital to avoid this mistake as an automation tester.

 Defining the scope of the tests that you are going to execute is extremely necessary.
 When I was a new automation tester, I tried to test everything and make every test automated.
 The problem is that although you can successfully automate all the tests, it is neither practical nor viable.
 Firstly, there are many parts of a code that do not need frequent testing and we may need to invest a lot of time in developing a framework or script just for these codes.

 For example, while testing a website using Selenium, it is useless to automate each element of the website and run your scripts over it.
 This is not worth the time and money.
 Secondly, automating everything increases your test automation percentage which makes you feel like you have done an exceptional job, which is not true.
 It might look good on paper but it is not required.
 Define the scope of the tests and consider only viable codes for automation testing that provides real value in time.

-The straight-forward method for such a situation is that do not jump on software and then try to solve the problem through that software.
+The straightforward method for such a situation is that do not to jump on software and then try to solve the problem through that software.
 First, find the problem and then find a suitable tool for it.

-That would definitely help you troubleshooting your Selenium automation testing scripts.
+That would definitely help you troubleshoot your Selenium automation testing scripts.
 So in case, things go south, you will know where to knock or rather whom to knock!